 2011Crew / Passenger Crimes

 Reports on crew and passengers arrested for possession of illegal drugs (marijuana) were filed in 2011 (October 12, August 3, April 12), 2010 (Aug 11).

 On October 11, 2010, a male passenger died on the ship (from natural causes).
 He was found dead in his cabin.

-On February 28, 2010, while en-route to Puerto Rico, at ~4 am the ship experienced 45-degree listing (tilted).
+On February 28, 2010, while en route to Puerto Rico, at ~4 am the ship experienced 45-degree listing (tilted).
 Some said the vessel was close to capsizing.
 For brief moments, passengers cabins on deck 3 (window staterooms) were under water.
 At 4:30 am the Captain publicly announced “losing control of the ship”.
 The ship listing lasted about 2 min.
 The cause for the incident was the ship’s autopilot that failed for a minute after the wind changed.
-In Sun Juan, many passengers were taken to local hospital for treatments.
+In San Juan, many passengers were taken to a local hospital for treatments.

 On January 29, 2009, while leaving the Port Samana (Dominican Republic), one of the ship’s propellers struck an unidentified object under water and was bent.
 The 11-day itinerary was changed (Labadee and San Juan were skipped) and the ship returned in Bayonne NJ on Feb 1.